Scholarships

 Scholars may apply for a single discipline Scholarship – Academic, Art, DT, Music, Performing Arts (Dance, Drama, Musical Theatre), and Sport.
 Or chose two of these specialisms for the Ballardian All-round Scholarship.

-All candidates must submit an application form, including a letter of application from the candidate and supporting evidence for the chosen specialist discipline(s).
+All candidates must submit an application form (which is available from the October before your year of entry), including a letter of application from the candidate and supporting evidence for the chosen specialist discipline(s).

 We accept applications from current pupils and those who are registered for entry into Ballard between Years 7-10.
 For those who would like to apply and aren’t yet registered, please contact our friendly Registrar team.